-Karen also wrote the musical play Hello ...
-Hello (A Romantic Satire), and co-composed it with her long-time collaborator Greg Morrison (The Drowsy Chaperone).
+Hello ...
+Hello (A Romantic Satire), was co-composed it with her long-time collaborator Greg Morrison (The Drowsy Chaperone), who also scores Hines's Pochsy films.
 Hello...Hello was presented at Factory Theatre and by the Tarragon Theatre in Toronto, and has been nominated for six Dora Mavor Moore Awards, three Canadian Comedy Awards, and for the Chalmers Award for play writing.
 Hello ...
 Hello was also the 2007 recipient of the Alberta Writers Guild Award for Drama.
 Karen was a Tarragon playwright-in-residence (1995-96).

 Karen wrote two short films directed by Sandi Somers: I’ll Believe and Everything’s Falling, which was finalist for Alberta’s Centennial Award in 2006 (both by Road Pictures/Pochsy Productions for Bravo!FACT).
-More recently, Karen directed her first short, My Name is Pochsy: An Industrial Film, which is has screened at festivals across the continent and overseas, and which has been the recipient of seven international prizes including the Strasbourg International Film Festival award for best experimental short, the Kodak Canada prize for best Canadian Short (Edmonton International Film Festival) the Dawson Lodestar Award for Best Film, and the Boston Underground Film Festival’s Audience Choice Award for best short.
-Her subsequent short A Tax on Pochsy (a.k.a.
-The Audit: Line Item Foster Child) has also screened internationally and won or been nominated for numerous prizes includint the NFB FAP Prize for Best Alberta Short.
+More recently, Karen directed her first short films, My Name is Pochsy: An Industrial Film, and A Tax on Pochsy (a.k.a.
+The Auditi) which have screened at festivals across the continent and overseas, and which have been the recipient of more than a dozen international prizes including the Strasbourg International Film Festival award for best experimental short, the Kodak Canada prize for best Canadian Short (Edmonton International Film Festival) the NFB FAP Prize for best Alberta Short, the Dawson Lodestar Award for International Best Film, the Boston Underground Film Festival’s Audience Choice Award for best short.

 Current and Upcoming:

 Karen is currently working on a screen adaptation of 'Drama,' entitled 'Crazy like a Girl,' now in development under the AFA's Screen Writer's Grant program and with the support of the Canada Council.
 She is writing a book, 'Red Light,' a literary anthology of imaginary pitches for impossible television shows.
-Karen is in pre-production on a companion piece to 'My Name is Pochsy' and 'A Tax on Pochsy' entitled 'Anagram of Pochsy,' to shoot this summer and to be completed this fall.
-She will be directing Linda Griffiths' newest play, Heaven Above (2013) at Toronto's Theatre Passe Muraille.
+Karen is in post-production on a companion piece to 'My Name is Pochsy' and 'A Tax on Pochsy' entitled 'Anagram of Pochsy,' to be completed this fall.
+She is developing three new pieces for the stage: a one-act, a full-length and a solo site-specific.